 - Construction is completed on Gateway’s first affordable housing project.
 The Dr. Peter Grant Haven of Hope opened at 178 King Street in Welland.
 This building provides 28 supported, affordable housing units and on site administrative offices and support services.

 - A Joint Board Working Committee was established

 - The Good Food Box Program is started in Welland, giving individuals the opportunity to have access to fresh fruits and vegetables in Niagara.

-- Grundy House on 160 Ontario street is the completion of Gateway’s second construction.
+- Grundy House on 160 Ontario Street is the completion of Gateway’s second construction.
 This project is in partnership with Mainstream Services.
-Grundy house provides 9 supported housing units to those who are mentally ill or and having a developmental disorder.
+Grundy house provides 9 supported housing units to those who are mentally ill or and having a developmental disability.

 - Gateway’s third construction project Repei Place is completed in Port Colborne on King Street.
-Gateway transformed Arnold Bowling Alley in Port Colborne into 23 supportive housing units.
+Gateway transformed Agro Midtown Bowl in Port Colborne into 23 supportive housing units.
 Community partners in this project include the Oak Center, March of Dimes and Community Living.

 - Gateway enters into a partnership with Canal View homes and begins providing property management services and support services to Canal View Homes.
 The feasibility of amalgamation is explored by the Boards of Gateway, and Open Doors Concepts begin.

 - Gateway begins the Housing First Program with 10 housing first rent subsidies from Niagara Regional Housing.